 Established Company Do they provide service, free education and support to get you through the learning curve?
 If you buy a machine in a box and have to figure it out alone, your experience will be very different than if you bought from a knowledgeable, helpful, supportive team of people who actually use their own products and really know how to help you.

 Wattage – the amount of electricity provided in wattage determines 2 things…the steam temperature and the amount of pressure.
 The lower the wattage, the lower the steam temperature and the wetter the steam.
 Higher wattage (in proportion with tank size) can produce dryer, more effective steam and more pressure.
 You’ll get your projects done faster with less wiping.

-Durability - Is it constructed to last?
+Durability – Is it constructed to last?
 Housing options are plastic or metal.
 Plastic does not immediately indicate that it’s not as durable as metal.
 Metal can be much heavier and if banged into your walls or dropped on your tile can do considerable damage.
 Both plastic and metal housings can sustain scratches or dents so don’t make your decision on one or the other.
 It’s not a factor for durability.
-How the whole unit – including the housing, interior, attachments and hoses – are made determines durability.
+How well the whole unit – including the housing, interior, attachments and hoses – is made determines durability.

 Skimping on any of the features is likely to cause dissatisfaction in the following areas:

 - Replacing a poor quality steam cleaner several times in the same 15-20 year span